Experiment Development Containers (XDCs)

 • Any user can create an XDC either via the web GUI or mrg CLI.

-• Each XDC runs an Ubuntu 20.04 container with standard Ubuntu tools and binaries.
+• Each XDC runs an Ubuntu 20.04 or 22.04 container with standard Ubuntu tools and binaries.
+Future Merge versions may support user-configurable XDC images.

 • XDCs are accessible both online via a Jupyter web interface and via SSH.